yipy0005/WhisperX-Webapp/README.md

    conda activate whisperx_webapp
    ```

-2. **Run the Streamlit app**:
+2. **Launch the Streamlit App**:

    ```bash
    streamlit run main.py
    ```

+3. **Access the App**:
-3. Open your web browser and go to the URL provided by Streamlit, usually `http://localhost:8501`.
+   Open your web browser and navigate to `http://localhost:8501` to use the app.

+## Usage Guide

+To learn more about using the app, including detailed instructions for each step, please refer to the [DOCUMENTATION.md](DOCUMENTATION.md) file.

 ## Troubleshooting

-If you encounter any issues or have questions:
+### Common Issues

-1. Make sure your Conda environment is activated (`conda activate whisperx_webapp`).
+1. **Environment Activation**: Ensure your Conda environment is activated (`conda activate whisperx_webapp`) before running the app.
+2. **CUDA Device Not Found**: If you're encountering GPU-related errors, ensure your system has a compatible GPU and CUDA setup.
+Alternatively, you can run the app on the CPU.
+3. **Memory Management**: If you experience memory constraints during processing, reduce the batch size in the app's settings.

+### Getting Help
-2. If you still encounter problems, please **raise an issue** in the GitHub repository, and provide a detailed description of the problem.
+For any unresolved issues or questions, feel free to [open an issue](https://github.com/yipy0005/WhisperX-Webapp/issues) on the GitHub repository.
+Please include a detailed description of the problem to help us assist you better.

+## Contribution

+Contributions are welcome!
+If you'd like to enhance the app or report bugs, follow these steps:
+1. **Fork the Repository**
+2. **Create a New Branch** for your feature or fix.
+3. **Submit a Pull Request** with a detailed description of changes.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+## Acknowledgements

+- **Streamlit**: For providing a simple and powerful framework for building web applications.
+- **WhisperX**: For enabling advanced audio transcription and diarization capabilities.

+Feel free to explore, experiment, and contribute to the project!